The Group meet four times a year, in January, March, June (AGM) and September.

 - Share ideas, suggestions and plans with other Patient Groups such as the Hunts Patient Congress.
 The meetings are used to share ideas, discuss issues and hear latest developments at the surrounding hospitals and NHS services in the region.

 All registered patients at Great Staughton Surgery can automatically be part of this Group.

 The Group have an active committee, including a Chairperson, Treasurer and Secretary.
-Elections are held annually in May at our Annual General Meeting.
+Elections are held annually at our Annual General Meeting.

 The group agree during meetings how money raised and donated will be spent.